ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/install_dependencies.md

 source venv/bin/activate
 ```

-The prompt of your terminal has `(venv)` as prefix and this means the virtual
+The prompt of your terminal has `(venv)` as a prefix and this means the virtual
 environment is now active.
 From this point on, you will run all the commands inside your virtual environment.

 ## Install python dependencies
-With the active virtual environment, you now install the Python dependencies
+With the active virtual environment, you can now install the Python dependencies
 for running your Django application.

 ```bash